 Which offers the best deal for sending money overseas?

-PayPal and bank transfers are popular ways to get your money where it needs to go, but by comparing fees, rates and speeds, one could provide cost and time savings over the other.
+PayPal and bank transfers can get your money where it needs to go.
+By comparing fees, rates and speeds, we look at which is quicker and can save you money.

 Both PayPal and your major US bank can send your money next door or around the world online.

 To transfer money through PayPal, you’ll need to create a free PayPal account.
 You then send a transfer to your recipient’s PayPal account, funding it with your PayPal balance, bank account, credit or debit card or PayPal Credit.
 After your recipient receives the money, they can either keep the funds in their PayPal account or withdraw the money to their bank account.

 Bank wire transfers are a quick, efficient way to move your money from one bank account holder to another through existing banking networks.
 While in the past you had to visit a bank branch to initiate a money transfer, these days most banks allow you to initiate transfers online and by phone as well.
 However, delivery options are typically limited to bank account deposits, usually within a few days.

 How much it costs depends on how much money you send, where you send it and how you pay for the transfer.

 When you pay for an international transfer using your PayPal balance or linked bank account, you’ll pay a fee between $0.99 to $4.99 — the fee is waived if you’re sending to the US.

 When you pay with a credit or debit card or PayPal Credit, PayPal charges a fee of 2.9% of the transaction amount, a fixed fee based on currency and a fee ranging from $0.99 to $4.99 depending on how much is sent.